 Directors: George Butler, Robert Fiore

-While it’s mainly focused on Arnold Schwarzenegger as a rising bodybuilding star, the film also offers some interesting background information on the sport and spectacle of the bodybuilding culture.
+While it’s mainly focused on Arnold Schwarzenegger as a rising bodybuilding star, the film also offers some interesting background information on the sport and spectacle of bodybuilding culture.

 If you're a fan of Pumping Iron, you definitely shouldn't miss this one.